In this post I cover a way to import and query HTML table data in SQL Server using only T-SQL and no external tools.

 Now for the XML querying part

-I’ll be hones with you, dear reader, I suck at XML querying and I have to google stuff the same as everyone else.
+I’ll be honest with you, dear reader, I suck at XML querying and I have to google stuff the same as everyone else.

 So, I’ve used Alan Burstein’s reply from this SQLServerCentral forum post as a starting point.